Skip to main content

 Main Character Syndrome

 A main character, or a protagonist, is the central character within a film, book, play, or some other consumable text.
 (We could get into debates about whether the “protagonist” and “hero” are always the same character, but let’s keep things simple for now.)
-"Main character syndrome” is a term assigned to a person acting with exceptional self-interest, as though they were the main character in a film and everyone else merely a background player.

-The term has been used to describe a sense of entitlement—an expectation that one holds a special place in the cosmos and is therefore owed special treatment.
 Perhaps many of us have known a roommate or coworker who stands up to the supervisor the way Maximus stands up to Emperor Commodus.
 Maybe that coworker became really confused when the entire working management didn't start chanting “Live!
 Live!
 Live!” in agreement.
-Main Character Syndrome.
+Or perhaps we've been in a romantic situation with someone for whom their own self-interests and needs took all priority.

 I want to talk about how the film experience perpetuates these mindsets as well as how the phenomenon plays out within individual films.
 This is also just a chance for me to take a bird’s eye view on this weird thing we call storytelling and try to understand exactly how the act of passively gazing at a laptop screen could ever rewire a person’s worldview, self-perception, and value system to begin with.
-Because while I don't think any of us can truly overcome this mindset, we can and ought to aspire to be more than just a "main character."
+Because while I don't think any of us can truly overcome this mindset altogether, we can and ought to aspire to be more than just a "main character."
 Combatting MCS isn’t a matter of underselling your own worth or autonomy, but rather a matter of acknowledging that society is comprised of crowds of main characters who all deserve their happy ending.

 WandaVision (2021)